microsoft/qsharp-compiler/src/QuantumSdk/README.md

 [comment]: # (TODO: document QscBuildConfigExe, QscBuildConfigOutputPath)

+## Defined item groups ##

+The following configurable item groups are used by the Sdk:

+- `PackageLoadFallbackFolder`:
+Contains the directories where the Q# compiler will look for a suitable dll if a qsc reference or one if its dependencies cannot be found.
+By default, the project output path is included in this item group.

+- `PackageReference`:
+Contains all referenced NuGet packages.
+Package references for which the `IsQscReference` attribute is set to "true" may extend the Q# compiler and any implemented rewrite steps will be executed as part of the compilation process.
+See [this section](#extending-the-q#-compiler) for more details.

+- `ProjectReference`:
+Contains all referenced projects.
+Project references for which the `IsQscReference` attribute is set to "true" may extend the Q# compiler and any implemented rewrite steps will be executed as part of the compilation process.
+See [this section](#extending-the-q#-compiler) for more details.

+- `QsharpCompile`:
+Contains all Q# source files included in the compilation.

 # Sdk Packages #

 To understand how the content in this package works it is useful to understand how the properties, item groups, and targets defined in the Sdk are combined with those defined by a specific project.